-Through our insurance match (IM) program, we partner with insurance companies, state workers’ compensation agencies, and the U.S. Department of Labor to help states collect past-due support from parents who may be eligible for lump sum or other payouts.
+Through our Insurance Match program, we partner with insurance companies, state workers’ compensation agencies, and the U.S. Department of Labor to help states collect past-due support from parents who may be eligible for lump sum or other payouts.

-Participation in our insurance match program is voluntary.
-All state child support agencies, the U.S. Department of Labor, and nearly 1,000 insurers and state workers’ compensation agencies currently participate.
+Participation in our Insurance Match program is voluntary.
+All state child support agencies, the U.S. Department of Labor, and over 1,500 insurers and state worker’s compensation agencies participate.

 Claims and settlements include the following: